Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 ## 2. Scaling out with ReplicaSets

-Lets simulate an application error that crashes the pod by deleting it.
+Let's simulate an application error that crashes the pod by deleting it.

 ```powershell
 kubectl delete po samplewebapp